 GP Referral (must nominate Birth Centre as preferred option).
 If you have birthed at the RBWH Birth Centre previously, please also have the GP write the name of one of your midwives on the application.

 You must also complete an online registration form.
-The GP referral will be matched with your registration form and your application will go into the ballot.
+The GP referral will be matched with your registration form by the hospital.

 **Please check this information with the RBWH Birth Centre – 3636 8966